 Yes, landowners whose property may be affected by the proposed route will receive a letter or a personal contact notifying them of the various surveys that will take place on their property.
 All potentially affected landowners should have received a packet of information from the Federal Energy Regulatory Commission (FERC) advising them that their property may be affected by the pipeline project.
 This letter also includes the dates and locations of public meetings and instructions for getting additional information.

-It’s difficult to predict whether this or any other project would have an impact on the price of natural gas; however, the volume of natural gas involved in this project is such a small fraction of total North American production that any impact is expected to be negligible.
+The volume of natural gas involved in this project is such a small fraction of total North American production that any impact is expected to be negligible and thus the total impact on Natural Gas pricing is expected to be negligible as well.
 The most important thing to consider is the fact that gas is currently being sold at near record low prices, which is not sustainable.
 We’re in a situation of oversupply where many producers are sustaining a loss for producing natural gas and are shutting in production.
 An increase in demand will result in price stability, which will benefit producers and consumers of all types in the long run, whether industrial, commercial or residential customers.

 Southern Oregonians understand the economic importance of exports.
 Since 2010, Oregon exports totaled more than $73 billion, with China and Canada being Oregon’s top two export destinations.
 In 2014, the U.S. Department of Energy studied the question of exporting natural gas and concluded that a measured, balanced approach would result in a net economic benefit to our country.

-The Pacific Connector natural gas pipeline project will transport natural gas from Malin, Oregon, to the Jordan Cove LNG export terminal in Coos Bay.
-The project extends 232 miles across Klamath, Jackson, Douglas and Coos counties.
+The Pacific Connector Gas Pipeline project will transport natural gas from connections to existing interstate Natural Gas pipelines in Malin, Oregon, to the to be constructed Jordan Cove LNG export terminal in Coos Bay.
+The project extends approximately 235 miles across Klamath, Jackson, Douglas and Coos counties.

-We voluntarily entered the pre-filing process because we recognize it has tremendous value in helping us identify potential issues associated with siting new pipeline infrastructure.
-By working with stakeholders as part of the pre-filing process, the application we file is more complete than if we were to file without the valuable information we gather during pre-filing.
-At the end of the day, our goal is to file an application that reflects the best possible route by minimizing environmental impacts.
-The pre-filing process is critical in helping us accomplish that objective.
+While the pre-filing process is not voluntary and is part of the Natural Gas Act, Pacific Connector entered the pre-filing process in January 2017.
+It is our opinion that by working with stakeholders as part of the pre-filing process, the application we file is more complete than if we were to file without the valuable information we gather during pre-filing.
+At the end of the day, our goal is to file an application that reflects the best possible route by minimizing environmental impacts and the pre-filing process is critical in helping us accomplish that objective.

 Interstate natural gas pipelines are regulated by the Federal Energy Regulatory Commission (FERC).
 Pipeline companies must obtain a federal Certificate of Public Convenience and Necessity—in addition to various state permits—before any pipeline facilities can be built.
 Learn more about FERC on their website.